jspahrsummers/haskell-cocoa-clojure/README.md

-An attempt to compile Clojure down to Objective-C and integrate with Cocoa.

-Very experimental at the moment – don't expect much!
-Contributions are welcome.
+This was an attempt to build a Clojure -> Objective-C compiler in Haskell.
+It has since been abandoned and restarted (in Clojure this time) as [objective-clojure](https://github.com/jspahrsummers/objective-clojure).

 # License